xmppo/xmpp-php/README.md

     ->setPassword($password);
 ```

-Options object is required for establishing the connection and every other subsequent
+`Options` object is required for establishing the connection and every other subsequent
 request, so once set it should not be changed.

-Once this is set you can instantiate new client object and pass the options object in.
+Once this is set you can instantiate new `XmppClient` object and pass the `Options` object in.

 ## Connect & auth
 ```